Slovak literature: 1780–1840

 Slovak Classicism was part of the larger European neo-Classicist movement of the Enlightenment.
 The rise of nationalism in the aftermath of the French Revolution gave rise to a national revival in literature.
 Until the mid-nineteenth century, Slovak was generally written in the form of Czech, with various degrees of Slovakization.
 Anton Bernolák's Gramatica Slavika used a West Slovak dialect as the standard written form, a transitional step to modern literary Slovak, but ultimately a failure.
-Even so, significant works were published using Bernolák's standards, beginning with Juraj Fándly's 1879 Dúverná zmlúva medzi mňíchom a ďáblom (An intimate treaty between the monk and the Devil).
+Even so, significant works were published using Bernolák's standards, beginning with Juraj Fándly's 1879 Dúverná zmlúva medzi mňíchom a ďáblom (An intimate conversation between the monk and the Devil).
 Lutheran Slovaks like Augustin Dolezal, Juraj Palkovič and Pavel Jozef Šafárik tended to prefer a common Czech-Slovak identity and language.

 The first Hungarian newspaper Magyar Hirmondó was published in Pressburg (Bratislava) in 1780, followed in 1783 by the first Slovak newspaper, a short-lived periodical, Prešpurské Noviny in 1783.

 Jozef Ignác Bajza is best known for his novel René mláďenca príhodi a skúsenosťi (original, modern spelling René mládenca príhody a skúsenosti – 1784), which was the first novel written in Slovak.

 Pan-Slavic unity served as the template for many poems of this period.
 Ján Kollár's collection of 150 poems, Slávy Dcera, glorifies pan-Slavic ideals in three cantos named after the Saale, Elbe and Danube.
 Jan Holly's epic poem Svätopluk, published in 1833, serves as the most significant text of the period.